Jobs

 deletions_only

-Filter the unified diff output to keep only deleted lines (no value required).
+Filter the unified diff output to keep only deletion lines (no value required).

 See here.